katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 ];
 ```

-Now we can write a loop that will look at each of the adjacent cells:
+With these changes laid out, we can now write a loop that will look at each connected cell for any cell that we visit.

 ```javascript
 const adjCoords = [